csc-training/pmx/README.rst

 |build| |cov|

+**This branch been modified to enable its implementation on LUMI platform**

 **Warning:** this is a development version of ``pmx``, it is not stable or reliable yet.
 You are welcome to try/test it and provide feedback, but use at your own risk.
 The current stable version of ``pmx`` can be found in the master branch: https://github.com/deGrootLab/pmx